Orchiopexy: Discharge instructions

 How should I care for my son?

 If a gauze bandage is placed over the incision, take it off the next day.
 If a plastic dressing is on the incision, take it off after a week.
 Steri-strips® usually fall off within 2 weeks.
 It is not a problem if they fall off sooner.
 If still on, they can be taken off after 2 weeks.
+If topical skin adhesive was applied, do not pull on the edges of the adhesive if they begin to "lift"; allow to fall off on its own.

 Your son may bathe the day after surgery.
 If he wears diapers, gently wash the scrotum at each diaper change.
 Apply an antibiotic ointment to the incision on the scrotum at each diaper change, or 4 times a day for boys not in diapers, for 1 week.
 Let it melt around the area; do not try to spread it.
 The ointment helps prevent infection around the stitches.